-Also, you meet them at Couchsurfing and Language exchange meetups, international students have their own gatherings.
-I would say that expat community here is really strong.
+Also, you meet them at Couchsurfing and Language exchange meetups, and international students have their gatherings.

 14. A memorable experience in Helsinki, Finland

 My friends were shocked, and I did not even pay attraction.
 If you are out of the sauna, you are allowed to be naked outside.

 Gradually, this peaceful life started to annoy me.
-At the moment, I cannot imagine staying in Helsinki for a month, without leaving somewhere more fun.
+At the moment, I cannot imagine staying in Helsinki for a month without leaving somewhere more fun.

 16. Advice and tips for moving/ living in Helsinki

 Getting around with a bicycle is easy, even in winter.
 I ended up with my driving license expired because it had no need.

 17. Would you recommend others to live in Helsinki?

-Despite all the calmness, this is a good city to live: Good fresh air, clean water, effective public transportation, and a lot of nature around.
+Despite all the calmness, this is a great city to live in: Good fresh air, clean water, effective public transportation, and a lot of nature around.

 18. What have you learned from living abroad?

 Overall, I think I got a much better picture of what is going on around the world while talking to expats directly.

 19. More thoughts on Finland

-Finland scored high in many ratings in recent years: The best country to live, the best education system, the 5th happiest country in the world, etc. You can read a full list here.
+Finland scored high in many ratings in recent years: The best country to live in, the best education system, the 5th happiest country in the world, etc. You can read a full list here.

 Common, no country is so good at everything.
 In my opinion, Finland is an excellent place for a calm life, but not nearly as perfect as it is pictured, especially if you are an expat.